 In connection with the issuance of the 2015 Convertible Notes, the Company could not elect to issue shares of common stock upon conversion of the 2015 Convertible Notes to the extent such election would result in the issuance of 20% or more of the common stock outstanding immediately prior to the issuance of the 2015 Convertible Notes until the Company received stockholder approval for issuances above this threshold.
 As a result, the embedded conversion option did not qualify for equity classification and instead was separately valued and accounted for as a derivative liability.
 On June 26, 2013, stockholder approval was obtained for the issuance of shares in excess of 20% of the Company's common stock outstanding to satisfy any conversions of the 2015 Convertible Notes.
-As a result, the Company had the ability to fully settle in shares the conversion option and the embedded conversion option was no longer required to be separately valued and accounted for as a derivative liability.
+As a result, the Company had the ability to fully settle in shares the conversion option and the embedded conversion option was no longer required to be separately valued and accounted for as a derivative liability on a prospective basis.
+As of December 31, 2014 and 2013, there was no derivative liability.
 For the year ended December 31, 2013, changes in the fair value of the embedded conversion option are included within changes in fair value of derivatives in the consolidated statements of operations.